pceBuildMaster/Robotframework-Testrail-Listener/README.md

 It is recommended a temperory TestRail Project be created to test with.
 This project can be delelted when ready for production runs.
 Note Project ID will need to be updated in TestRailServer.py.

+## Operation

+1. Run RF with TestRailCasesListener for each suite you want to support.
+  * in example above this would be for API, GUI, and System

+  `robot --listener TestRailCasesListener --dryrun system`

+2. Run RF with TestRailRunListener for each model/run needed.

+  `robot --listener TestRailRunListener system`

 ## Design Overview

 During an RF run the TestRailRunListener will be called to update test results.
 Design of Listener is